4. Session tracking

 throws IOException, ServletException{

-// forward to the error page
+// we hand over to the error page

 }